hartza-capital/sdk-rust/docs/AccountsApi.md

 > models::AccountById200Response patch_account_by_id(x_account, patch_account_by_id_request)
 Patch Account properties by ID

-Patch Account permit to update Account properties and strategy applicated on the portfolios
+Permits to patch Account properties, filters and strategy applicated on the portfolios

 ### Parameters